 A great "all-rounder" in a choice of styles, colours and sizes - you will find a Lite Kettle that will fit with most kitchen designs.

-A smaller, lighter kettle ideal if you only need to boil small amounts, or for small kitchens, caravans or holiday homes.
+A smaller, lighter kettle ideal if you only need to boil small amounts or for one person, or for small kitchens, caravans or holiday homes.

 Pint sized magic